LATTE: Application Oriented Social Network Embedding: Introduction

 \item \textit{External Application Incorporation}: Incorporating the external application tasks in the network embedding is the main objective in this paper.
 How to effectively incorporate the external application tasks in the network representation learning is still an open question by this context so far. \end{itemize}

-To resolve the above challenges, in this paper, we propose a novel network embedding framework, namely ``\textit{app\underline{L}ic\underline{A}tion orien\underline{T}ed ne\underline{T}work \underline{E}mbedding}'' ({\our}).
-Based on the heterogeneous networks, {\our} computes the node closeness scores based on a new measure named ``\textit{diffusive proximity}'', which can be generalized to capture node $n_{th}$-order proximity ($n \in \{1, 2, \cdots, \infty\}$) effectively. {\our} learns the network representation feature vectors based on the ``\textit{Collective Autoencoder}'' model, which can effectively integrate the objectives of network embedding and external application tasks together.
+To resolve the above challenges, we propose a novel network embedding framework, namely ``\textit{app\underline{L}ic\underline{A}tion orien\underline{T}ed ne\underline{T}work \underline{E}mbedding}'' ({\our}).
+Based on the heterogeneous networks, {\our} computes the node closeness scores based on a new measure named ``\textit{diffusive proximity}'', which can be generalized to capture node $n_{th}$-order proximity ($n \in \{1, 2, \cdots, \infty\}$) effectively. {\our} learns the network representation feature vectors based on the ``\textit{Collective Autoencoder}'' model, which can effectively integrate the objective functions of both network embedding and external application tasks.
+We will apply {\our} on the network embedding tasks for three different application problems, including \textit{network alignment}, \textit{community detection} and \textit{information diffusion} respectively.

-The remaining parts of this paper are organized as follows.
-We will provide the terminology definitions and problem formulation in Section~\ref{sec:formulation}.
-Introduction to the proposed {\our} model will be provided in Section~\ref{sec:method}, whose learning performance will be evaluated in Section~\ref{sec:experiment}.
-Finally, we will introduce the related works in Section~\ref{sec:related_work} and conclude this paper in Section~\ref{sec:conclusion}.